-United States Regiments & Batteries > New York > Infantry
+United States Regiments & Batteries > New York > 144th New York Infantry Regiment

-The 144th New York Infantry Volunteer Regiment lost 2 officers and 37 enlisted men killed or mortally wounded and 4 officers and 174 enlisted men to disease during the Civil War.
+The 144th New York Infantry Regiment lost 2 officers and 37 enlisted men killed or mortally wounded and 4 officers and 174 enlisted men to disease during the Civil War.

 1862